typst/packages/packages/preview/wordometer/0.1.0/src/lib.typ

 }

+/// Extract plain text from content
+///
+/// This is a quick-and-dirty conversion which does not preserve styling or
+/// layout and which may introduces superfluous spaces.
+/// - content (content): Content to extract plain text from.
+/// - ..options ( ): Additional named arguments:
+///   - `exclude`: Content to exclude (see `map-tree()`).
+Can be an array of
+///    element functions, element function names, or labels.
+#let extract-text(content, ..options) = {
+  (map-tree(x => x, content, ..options),).flatten().join(" ")
+}

 /// Get word count statistics of a content element.
 ///
 /// Returns a results dictionary, not the content passed to it.
 (See